Mesozoic marine revolution: Crinoids

-The Mesozoic Marine Revolution heavily affected the crinoids, making the majority of forms extinct.
+The Mesozoic Marine Revolution heavily affected the crinoids, making the majority of their forms extinct.
 Their sessile nature made them easy prey for durophagous predators since the Triassic.
 Survivors (such as the comatulids) could swim or crawl, behaved nocturnally or had autotomy (the ability to shed limbs in defence).

 The shift in the range of sessile stalked crinoids during the late Mesozoic from the shallow shelf to habitats further offshore suggests that they were forced by increased predation pressure in shallow water to migrate to a deep water refuge environment where predation pressure was lower and their mode of life more viable.
 This migration was not globally synchronous and delayed in the Southern Hemisphere; it did not occur until the Late Eocene in Australia and Antarctica, and until the Early Miocene in Zealandia.